KelvinTegelaar/CIPP/docs/dev/preparing.md

 :::

-So first you'll need tokens for a [Secure Application Model (SAM) application](../../user/gettingstarted/prerequisites/)
+So first you'll need tokens for a [Secure Application Model (SAM) application](../../user/gettingstarted/prerequisites/) and you'll need to have completed [setting up for local development](/docs/dev/settingup)